What is Strip Fortnite – and is it a risk for kids?

 Why is 'Strip Fortnite' allowed on YouTube?

 One of the misconceptions about 'Strip Fortnite' is that people get naked.
 On YouTube, they don't.
-YouTube guidelines rule that nudity and sexually explicit content (ie, pornography) are not permitted.
+YouTube guidelines rule that nudity and sexually explicit content (ie, pornography) is not permitted.
 'Strip Fortnite' videos don't actually show nudity, and sometimes don't even show stripping.
 Suggestive thumbnail images and titles suggest viewers will see nudity.
 In reality, it is usually someone stripping to their underwear, at worst.
 Sometimes the videos actually only feature gameplay footage and no stripping at all.
 (YouTube guidelines also outlaw misleading thumbnail images, but many vloggers ignore this.)

 Often, the strip occurs with almost comedic effect.
 Some feature girls in excessive amounts of clothing.
 Others are 'accidentally' interrupted by someone walking into the room.
 Despite this, 'Strip Fortnite' videos receive millions of views.
 With over 400,000 found on YouTube, they are also rather easy to come by.

 The biggest 'Strip Fornite' controversy to date surrounds a YouTuber known as 'touchdalight'.
 YouTube removed one of this vlogger's videos, after it claimed to feature his 13-year-old sister.
 It later transpired that the '13-year-old' was neither that age, nor his sister.
 This highlights the lengths some vloggers will go for views.
 Another video even claimed to feature Kim Kardashian, when it fact it was a (not very good) lookalike.

 Can my child watch these videos?